blink1073/oct2py/README.rst

 Performance
 ===========
 There is a penalty for passing data via MAT files.
 Running speed_test.py shows the effect.
-After a startup time for the Octave engine (<1s), raw function calls take almost no penalty.
-The penalty for reading and writing from the MAT file is around 1-20s on my laptop.
+After a startup time for the Octave engine (<1s typically), raw function calls take almost no penalty.
+The penalty for reading and writing from the MAT file is around 1-2ms on my laptop.
 This penalty is felt for both incoming and outgoing values.
 As the data becomes larger, the delay begins to increase (somewhere around a 100x100 array).
 If you have any loops, you would be better served using a raw "run"